ibexa/documentation-developer/docs/guide/persistence_cache.md

     The regular `php bin/console cache:clear` command does not clear Redis persistence cache.
     To clear it, use a dedicated Symfony command: `php bin/console cache:pool:clear cache.redis`.

-##### Redis Cluster
+##### Redis Clustering

-Configuration of several Redis instances can be done in several ways, as Persistence cache depends on all involved web servers seeing the same view of the cache as it's shared, the following applies:
+Persistence cache depends on all involved web servers, each of them seeing the same view of the cache because it's shared among them.
+With that in mind, the following configurations of Redis are possible:
 - [Redis Cluster](https://redis.io/topics/cluster-tutorial)
-  - Shards cache across several instances in order to be able to cache more then memory of one server allows
+  - Shards cache across several instances in order to be able to cache more than memory of one server allows
-  - Shard slaves can improve availability, however these are eventually consistent so can not be used for reads
+  - Shard slaves can improve availability, however [these use asynchronous replication](https://redis.io/topics/cluster-tutorial#redis-cluster-consistency-guarantees) so can not be used for reads
   - Not supported Redis features that can affect performance: [piplining](https://github.com/phpredis/phpredis/blob/develop/cluster.markdown#pipelining) & [most multiple keys commands](https://github.com/phpredis/phpredis/blob/develop/cluster.markdown#multiple-key-commands)
 - [Redis Sentinel](https://redis.io/topics/sentinel)
-  - Provides high availability by providing one or several Slaves _(ideally 2)_, and handle failover
+  - Provides high availability by providing one or several Slaves _(ideally 2 slaves or more, e.g. minimum 3 servers)_, and handle failover
-  - Slaves are eventually consistent, so you can not be use them for reads
+  - [Slaves are asynchronous replicaticated](https://redis.io/topics/sentinel#fundamental-things-to-know-about-sentinel-before-deploying), so can not be used for reads
-  - Typically used with a load balancer _(e.g. HAproxy)_ in front in order to only speak to elected master
+  - Typically used with a load balancer _(e.g. HAproxy)_ in the front in order to only speak to elected master
+    - _Alterantive is that application logic itself speaks to Sentinel in order to always ask for elected master before talking to cache._

 For best performance we recommend use of Redis Sentinel if it fits your needs.
 However different cloud providers have managed services that are easier to setup, and might perform better.
 Notable Services:
 - [Amazon ElastiCache](https://aws.amazon.com/elasticache/)